Modern Slavery Disclosure Statement

 As a member of the British Toy and Hobby Association Toymaster Ltd must ask its Suppliers to use factories that are audited under the IETP Ethical Toy Program process or a similar scheme with the same or better standards.

 We are continuing to examine areas of our business where we may be vulnerable to the risk of modern slavery and will take further on-going action to strengthen our processes where appropriate.
+We currently see no changes to our risk, however we will monitor the risk annually and update as accordingly.

-This statement is made on behalf of Toymaster Ltd pursuant to section 54(1) of the Modern Slavery Act and constitutes our Modern Slavery statement
+This statement is made on behalf of Toymaster Ltd pursuant to section 54(1) of the Modern Slavery Act and constitutes our Modern Slavery statement for 2024.